 - Stocking.
 White markings that start just over the hooves and go up to the knees on front legs and to the hocks on hind legs of a horse.

 So horses are quite diverse not only in breeds but also in the color palette as well as markings that each horse breed may have.
 Having various color patterns, these creatures become more unique and exquisite by pleasing the eye of their owners.
-Here we described the most typical horse colors as well as their patterns but the list can be extended by rarer colorings and markings.
+Here we described the most typical horse colors as well as their patterns but the list can be extended with rarer colorings and markings.
+We also included a horse color chart to show how different the horse coat color pattern may be.
 This and other fascinating facts about horses you can find in our latest article.

 Image Source: i.pinimg.com, dummies.com, shutterstock.com.